Constellation-Labs/documentation-hub/sdk/guides/01-quick-start.md

 USAGE: hydra <COMMAND>

 COMMANDS:
-  install        Builds framework from template build          Build the clusters start_genesis  Start built clusters from genesis block stop           Stop all the containers destroy        Destroy all the containers status         Check the status of the containers
+  install           Installs a local framework and detaches project install-template  Installs a project from templates build             Build containers start-genesis     Start containers from the genesis snapshot (erasing history) [aliases: start_genesis] start-rollback    Start containers from the last snapshot (maintaining history) [aliases: start_rollback] stop              Stop containers destroy           Destroy containers purge             Destroy containers and images status            Check the status of the containers remote-deploy     Remotely deploy to cloud instances using Ansible [aliases: remote_deploy] remote-start      Remotely start the metagraph on cloud instances using Ansible [aliases: remote_start] remote-status     Check the status of the remote nodes update            Update Euclid logs              Get the logs from containers
 ```

 #### Install Project